rslewenstein/rslewenstein/README.md

 - 👨‍💻 I have 4 years of experience in .Net development.
 - 👨‍💻 I have 10 years of experience in IT.
 - 👨‍💻 In my free time, I like to learn other technologies.
-- 🎮 I like games.
+- 🎮 I like to play games.
 - ✈️ 👨🏽‍✈️ I'm virtual pilot!!
 (X-Plane 11).

 <center>